josephriosIO/material-ui-angels/material-ui-with-login/README.md

+# material-ui-angelsgroup

-Reshuffle Identity powered Material UI login example.
+Reshuffle Identity powered Material UI multi user example.
 Wraps the Reshuffle Identity experience in a polished Material-UI interface.
 Provides login/logout along with clean examples of managing users on the backend.

 To learn more about Reshuffle Identity, [check out the docs](dev.reshuffle.app/identity).